The Finite State Machine debugger

 or(y == 0) & (n > 5)

 .
-Conditions can specify logical expressions supported by finite automata logic.
-The values of inputs, outputs, and all variables available in the Chart block are used for them.
+The conditions can specify logical expressions supported by the logic of finite automata.
+They use the values of the inputs, outputs, and all variables available in the Chart block.

 -

-- moves to the next execution step within the current state or transition.
-The command executes the details of a finite automaton element in steps.
+— proceeds to the next stage of execution inside the current state or transition.
+The command executes the details of the finite state machine element step by step.
 It can be:

 -